FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma TD6 Trait Listing.md

 ### Magic Hands \*
 *Don't watch the mouth, watch the hands~* You're magical touch allows you to heal a target by rubbing and/or massaging them for +1 HP alongside the Healer Trait. *Requires Healer Trait.
 ### Parasite \*
-*I don't get it## I'm still starving!
-I had a huge lunch and that little critter## how can I still be hungry!?* When inside someone, you can do a 2d6/Standard test to leech life off them and heal by 1 while the target takes 1 damage.
+*I don't get it-- I'm still starving!
+I had a huge lunch and that little critter-- how can I still be hungry!?* When inside someone, you can do a 2d6/Standard test to leech life off them and heal by 1 while the target takes 1 damage.
 The Predator can take a Standard Test if they're 1 size category smaller or larger than themselves, but must take a Disadvantage Test if they're 2 or more size categories smaller or larger than themselves.
 ### Symbiote
 *Don't we feel much better?* *Yes...we do....* You have the ability to merge yourself with your predator with 3 options: